-When it comes to choosing a nursery, school or college for your child or young person with an EHCP, the process is a very different one to those without.
+When it comes to choosing a nursery, school, or college for your child or young person with an EHCP, the process is a very different one from those without.
 Whilst it can at times be a more complicated process (depending on the type of setting you are considering or whether they have a space or not), the information contained in this page will help you navigate the process and explain the various options.

-Before we start there are a couple of things worth noting:
+Before we start, there are a couple of things worth noting:

-- Where the text uses the word ‘must’, it refers to a statutory requirement under primary legislation, regulations or case law.
+- Where the text uses the word ‘must’, it refers to a statutory requirement under primary legislation, regulations, or case law.
 The local authority (LA) cannot ignore it.

-- Not all the decisions will be made by the PC and decisions about placements are not usually made by one singular person.
+- Not all the decisions will be made by the SENDO, and decisions about placements are not usually made by one singular person.
 If you disagree with a decision, it may be helpful to remember that your disagreement is likely to be with the LA, not a singular person (especially where there is a lack of available or suitable places).

 When do we need to think about choosing a new setting?